DonnervS/grimheim-rules/rules/custom-character-builder.md

 Up to 5 models can be Veterans.

+Models with the Henchmen or Swarm tier cannot gain any additional traits beyond those provided by their Body Type and Armor.

 ### Tier List

 | Max | Name     | AP  | WND | Traits           | Points |